-The use case: Find correlations between customer events and learn from them.
-For example, what is the correlation between treatment and cost plans for dental care?
-Is there a correlation between complaints to the service center and an increase in cancelations?
-And are there different behaviors for customers who prefer to use online channels rather than making a phone call?
+The use case: Find correlations between customer events and learn from them using anonymized data only.
+For example, is there a correlation between certain customer requests and complaints in the service center?
+And is this different compared to customers who prefer to use online channels rather than making a phone call?

 “We take a very open and exploratory approach, but that’s exactly what makes it challenging,” Eichenberg explains.
 “The possible event paths with up to 10 steps quickly become almost arbitrarily complex, because these incorporate different events and occur at different times.”

 Although an almost infinite number of sequences are possible, few of them occur or provide leads to optimized processes.
 Searching for those proverbial needles in the haystacks requires a specialized algorithm.
 Eichenberg and his team quickly identified the open-sourced SPADE algorithm as the ideal tool for the sequential pattern mining.
 TK then used this algorithm for an initial approach.